ghostop14/skytrack/README.md

-                        host:port (Note: This disables any value in the --date parameter and the --freq parameter is required and causes the program to continue to loop) --sdrsharp SDRSHARP   If provided, frequency control commands will be sent the NetRemote plugin for SDRSharp on the specified host:port (Note: This disables any value in the --date
+                        host:port (Note: This disables any value in the --date parameter and the --freq parameter is required and causes the program to continue to loop) --send-aos-los        Send AOS/LOS messages to radio above the specified elevation (Default is not to send) --aos-elevation AOS_ELEVATION
+                        Set the AOS/LOS elevation boundary in degrees (Default is 10 degrees)
+  --sdrsharp SDRSHARP   If provided, frequency control commands will be sent
+                        the NetRemote plugin for SDRSharp on the specified host:port (Note: This disables any value in the --date